parveen1/project-parveen/markdown.md

 The LDAP Data Interchange Format (LDIF) is a standard plain text data interchange format for representing LDAP (Lightweight Directory Access Protocol) directory content and update requests.

+# BDB AND HDB

+The bdb backend to slapd is the recommended primary backend for a normal slapd database.
+It uses the Oracle Berkeley DB (BDB) package to store data.
+It makes extensive use of indexing and caching to speed data access.

+hdb is a variant of the bdb backend that uses a hierarchical database layout which supports subtree renames.
+It is otherwise identical to the bdb behavior, and all the same configuration options apply.

+# REFERRAL

+An alias contains the DN of another object, where as a referral contains one or more URLs of objects.

+# OVERLAY CHAIN

+What is chaining?

+It indicates the capability of a DSA(directory system agent) to follow referrals on behalf of the client, so that distributed systems are viewed as a single virtual DSA by clients that are otherwise unable to "chase" (i.e. follow) referrals by themselves.

 # STRUCTURE OF MY LDIF